zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Supported authentication methods

 The API Mediation Layer provides multiple methods which clients can use to authenticate.
-When the API ML is run as a part of the Zowe all of the following methods are enabled and supported.
-All the methods are supported at least to some extent with each authentication provider.
+When the API ML is run as a part of Zowe, all of the following methods are enabled and supported.
+All methods are supported at least to some extent with each authentication provider.

 ##### Username/Password

 The client can authenticate via Username and password.
-There are multiple methods which can be used to deliver the credentials.
+There are multiple methods which can be used to deliver
+credentials.
 There are more details in the ZAAS Client documentation.

 ##### Client certificate

-If the keyring or truststore contains at least one valid certificate authority (CA) other than the API ML's own CA, it is possible to use the client certificates issued by this CA to authenticate to the API ML and subsequent services.
+If the keyring or truststore contain at least one valid certificate authority (CA) other than the CA of the API ML, it is possible to use the client certificates issued by this CA to authenticate to the API ML and subsequent services.
 This feature is not enabled by default and needs to be configured.

-The authentication is performed in the following steps:
+Authentication is performed in the following ways:
-* Client calls API ML Gateway login endpoint with client certificate and it's private key.
+* The client calls the API ML Gateway login endpoint with the client certificate and its private key.
-* Client certificate and private key are checked as a valid TLS client certificate against Gateway's trusted CA's.
+* The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
-* Public part of the provided client certificate is checked against SAF and saf returns a user ID that owns this certificate.
+* The public part of the provided client certificate is checked against SAF and SAF subsequently returns a user ID that owns this certificate.
 ZSS is providing this API for Mediation Layer.
-* Gateway performs login of the mapped user and returns a valid JWT token.
+* The Gateway performs the login of the mapped user and returns a valid JWT token.

 **Prerequisities:**
-* Have external Certificate Authority and signed client certificates or generate them in SAF
+* Ensure that you have an external Certificate Authority and signed client certificates, or generate these certificates in SAF.
-* Import client certificates to SAF or add it to a user profile (for example `RACDCERT ADD` or `RACDCERT GENCERT`.
+* Import the client certificates to SAF, or add them to a user profile (for example `RACDCERT ADD` or `RACDCERT GENCERT`.
 For details, please refer to your security system documentation)
-* Import the external CA to API Mediation layer's truststore
+* Import the external CA to the truststore of the API Mediation Layer
 * [Configure Gateway for client certificate authentication](../../user-guide/api-mediation/api-gateway-configuration.md#gateway-client-certificate-authentication)
 * [For upgrade from zowe 1.16 or lower, please review the additional security rights that need to be granted](../../user-guide/configure-zos-system.md#configure-main-Zowe-server-use-identity-mapping)

 ##### JWT Token

-When the client authenticates with the API ML it receives in exchange the JWT token which can be used for further authentication.
-If z/OSMF is configured as authentication provider and the client already received JWT token produced by the z/OSMF it is possible to reuse this token within the API ML for authentication.
+When the client authenticates with the API ML, the client receives in exchange the JWT token.
+This token can be used for further authentication.
+If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within the API ML for authentication.

 #### Authentication providers